T-REX-XP/mstodoapi/README.md

 # MS ToDo API #

-REST Api with single endpoint that returns all tasks and events for today from Outlook.com.
+REST Api with single endpoint that returns all tasks (due today and overdues) and events for today from Outlook.com.

 ## Dev Environment ##